FIMARx/FIMARx/README.md

 _______________
 > # Hi there 👋
 _______________
-> ### I'm FIMARx and I like to code CSS and making custom themes for pages and applications.
-I like to code other website languages as HTML and JavaScript as I like to code Auto HotKey applications and to code with C++.
-Feel free to give me feedback or to request anything from me.
+> ### I'm FIMARx and I like to code with CSS and to make custom themes for pages and applications.
+I code with HTML5 and rarely with JavaScript.
+Learning C++ and AutoHotkey languages!
 _______________
 ### Have a look on my **Social Media**
 > ----